lucifer0710/Appointment-Booking---Classic-Cuts/README.md

 A real-time appointment booking web application built with **HTML**, **CSS**, **JavaScript**, and **Firebase**.
 This system allows customers to book slots instantly and allows the barber to see updates live on their own device without refreshing.

-🚀 Live Demo for CUSTOMER VIEW ---    *barberhcut.vercel.app*
+🚀 Live Demo for CUSTOMER VIEW ---    *classiccuts.vercel.app*
 ---
-🚀 Live Demo for BARBER VIEW ---    *barberhcut.vercel.app/admin.html*
+🚀 Live Demo for BARBER VIEW ---    *classiccuts.vercel.app/admin.html*
 ---

 ## ✨ Features